-The time you release, by eliminating low value activities, is available to improve the way you do things.
-Otherwise, day to day pressures will prevent you using time to think and plan.
+The time you release, by eliminating low-value activities, is available to improve the way you do things.
+Otherwise, day to day pressures will prevent you from using your time to think and plan.
 This happens almost everywhere.
 A study showed that boards of directors spend very little time in planning for the future.
 Most of their work is reactive.

 What are the causes of unnecessary work?

 When people find the culture of their organisation too critical, they work defensively to avoid people criticising them or catching them out.
 They may even make work to appear busy or useful.

 If organisations are too “lean” there is no time to review the effectiveness of systems and improve or eliminate them.
 Paradoxically, the leanness of resources causes wasted effort.
 Effective organisations need some slack to allow time to improve.

 Managers, who are under stress and time pressure, find it very difficult to listen to ideas on how the organisation could do things better.
 They may find it hard to hear anything from their staff.
 This will block the flow of creative ideas from their staff.
 Then improvements to the way you do things get lost.
 The old patterns remain and you do unnecessary work.

 Anyone can make a mistake.
 They are clearly unnecessary work in themselves.
 Mistakes can also make work for other people.
 The only way to avoid them is never to do anything new and check everything very often.
 This would lead to the organisation ossifying.
 All the best people would leave for somewhere a bit more exciting.